s14321k/SpringBootWithMicroservice/ReadMe.md

 ## Basics To Know
 - Updating pom.xml, give run as Maven clean, then Maven install and then Run as spring boot application.

+### Add all the project to intellij as spring boot
+- Right click on pom.xml on each project and select add to maven module
+- For gradle, something similar to that.

 ## 404, whitelable issue